Project-Lavinia/Deployment/README.md

     1. `ansible-playbook -i inventory api.yaml` or `ansible-playbook -i inventory web.yaml`
     2. `ansible-playbook -i inventory load_balancer.yaml`
     3. `ansible-playbook -i inventory jenkins.yaml`
-4. When the repository changes are pushed to master and the Jenkins configuration has been updated, initialise a new build in the Lavinia-client/Lavinia-api branch.